 The Sunny Times splash is the scandal of Knossos, a 3,500-year-old Minoan ruin larger than a hillside village, with royal apartments, staircases, frescoes and storerooms.
 The half-man, half-bull Minotaur is said to have been born here, and a labyrinth built to imprison him (see also our feature on the Top Five Greek Sites for Learning About Ancient Myths).
 But there’s a problem with many of these magnificent buildings; they’re fake.
 The early-20th-century archaeologist Sir Arthur Evans built them on top of the extensive stone ruins, in order, he claimed, to both preserve what was there and imagine what wasn’t.

 My daughter called this restoration a scandal.
 Why couldn’t Evans have left the palace alone and let us scramble over it, using our own imaginations rather than his?
 So 'The Scandal of Knossos' headlined Sunny Times.

 Our accommodation also featured in the paper.
-We stayed at the luxury resort of Daois Cove on the northeast coast.
+We stayed at a luxury resort on the northeast coast.
 It was so hot and cloudless in the day, we swam at night in the dark sea, dividing the moonlight on the water with our strokes.
 'Avoiding the Heat' and 'Do Fish Sleep?' fill page three.